-Key governance structures that countries should implement to facilitate and regulate AI adoption
+Which governance structures should countries implement to facilitate and regulate AI adoption?

 AI development has raised concerns about the amplification of bias, loss of privacy, social harms, disinformation, and harmful changes to the quality and availability of care and employment.
 In response to growing concerns, companies, governments, and potential adopters of AI technologies have described principles they believe should be followed in order to make a product safe and trustworthy.
 An example of this is the NHS’s “guide to good practice for digital and data-driven health technologies”.
 However, we need systems in place that go beyond high-level principles to make sure that AI is developed in a responsible way.